noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

   - CIDR range thats a subset of the VPC cidr range
     - you generally increment the third octet choose an appropriate flexbit
       - use the visualizer link in the goodstuff doc
+- peering
+  - cannot create a VPC peering connection between VPCs with matching or overlapping IPv4 CIDR blocks
+    - even if you intend to use the connection for IPv6 communication only
+  - you cannot extend a peering relationship to a connection If either VPC has one of the following connections
+    - A VPN connection or a Direct Connect connection to a corporate network
+    - An internet connection
+      - through an internet gateway
+      - in a private subnet through a NAT device
+    - A gateway VPC endpoint to an AWS service, for example, an endpoint to Amazon S3
+- VPNs
+  - supports IPv4/IPv6-Dualstack through separate tunnels for inner traffic
+  - IPv6 for outer tunnel connection not supported.
+  - Site-to-Site VPN
+    - does not support Path MTU Discovery
+    - The greatest Maximum Transmission Unit (MTU) available on the inside tunnel interface is 1,399 bytes.
+    - Throughput is limited
+    - Maximum packets per second (PPS) per VPN tunnel is 140,000.
+  - client VPN
+    - IPv6 is not supported.
+    - SAML 2.0-based federated authentication only works with an AWS provided client v1.2.0 or later.
+    - Client VPN endpoint does not support subnet associations in a dedicated tenancy VPC.
+    - is not compliant with Federal Information Processing Standards (FIPS).
+    - subnets associated with a Client VPN endpoint must be in the same VPC.
+    - Client CIDR ranges
+      - must have a block size of at least /22 and must not be greater than /12.
+      - cannot be changed after you create the Client VPN endpoint.
+      - cannot overlap with
+        - the local CIDR of the VPC in which the associated subnet is located
+        - any routes manually added to the Client VPN endpoint's route table.
+    - ACM certificates are not supported with mutual authentication because you cannot extract the private key
+      - but you can use an ACM server as the server-side certificate.

 ## integrations